sara-nl/spider4advisors/examples/ada-usage.md

 cp -r $TMPDIR/var-calling/results $HOME/ecoli-analysis-ada/
 ```

+As you can see `ada` takes care of the file staging and unstaging, while `rclone` is used to move the file to local storage.

 > **_Food for brain:_**
 >
 > * The ada commands explicitly show the file that is downloaded.
 Can you find other files accessible with this macaroon?
 > * Is this data freely available to anyone?
-Try running the command outside of the SURF network (not on Spider) and see what happens.
+Try running the ada list command outside of the SURF network (not on Spider) and see what happens.

 You can check the status of the job and inspect the output log file (even if the job is not completed).